Finding Internships and Jobs Before and After COVID-19

 Search for remote summer internships globally, nationally and locally

-Depending on your personal and financial situation, you may want to consider applying for interim jobs instead of a summer internship in your area of interest.
-If you are mentally, physically and emotionally available to work, there are employers actively hiring remote and in-person candidates.
+Depending on your personal and financial situation, you may want to consider applying for jobs instead of a summer internship in your area of interest.
+If you're mentally, physically and emotionally available to work, there are employers actively hiring remote and in-person candidates.
 Finding seasonal employment can help support you financially during this time of uncertainty until you can find the right internship opportunity.
 Finding an interim job that you can do could also help you gain a competitive advantage in your future career.

 Consider professional development and ongoing education opportunities (but consider added debt)

 If your focus on a summer internship was professional development and real learning experiences, you might want to consider other educational opportunities available to you.
 Using this summer to improve your academic qualifications is a common response to uncertainty, as the implicit cost of education could be lower.
 Improving your educational qualifications could support your career in the future if this option is available to you.

 When thinking about what education options are right for you, be wary of added debt and focus on educational experiences that are likely to be affordable and advantageous for your unique situation.
 Professional and academic development opportunities range from free to high-investment options.
 Research grants, scholarships and financial aid.
 You might also explore free remote courses and certifications offered online or by your state or local academic institutions.

 Look to online networking to make connections and connect with like-minded people